 - Linking all linkable content, so that your readers will be directed to retailers’ sites.

-- Consistent, clean and editorial design that pervades the whole blog, (like Luella & June, for example).
+- Consistent, clean and editorial design that pervades the whole blog.

 I encourage you to reach out in a few months, after working on audience size, ready-to-shop content, and blog engagement.”

-Let me break this down for you, in case you aren’t fluent in Bullshit Speak.
-She is saying that in order to be accepted to rewardStyle, for the next four months I must post three times a week about fashion from (mostly) corporate retailers and designers.
+I think what she was saying is that in order to be accepted to rewardStyle, I had to post three times a week about fashion from (mostly) corporate retailers and designers.
 I would have to overhaul my entire editorial focus, drop my standards for how I define ethical and sustainable fashion, and totally sellout.
-It would directly go against my ethos of supporting small, sustainable designers and retailers whenever I can.
 And you would definitely notice.
-Like, why all the sudden have I stopped posting about events and people and restaurants, and started doing merchandising posts all linking to Nordstrom and Shop Bop?
+Like, why all the sudden have I stopped posting about interesting, educational topics, and started posting about nothing but corporate brands you’ve already heard of?

 I’ve actually seen this happen.